michaelcalb/osu-rmc/README.md

 That means you have **one** minute to download the beatmap (just click on it) and open it in osu!.
 > osu! doesn't allow automatic downloads.
 That's the only manual step, I promise.

 After that, hit `Ctrl + V` in-game to paste the beatmap's name and difficulty in the search bar.
-Once you start the map, the app automatically switches to the 1-hour timer.
+Once you start the beatmap, the app automatically switches to the 1-hour timer.

-TODO...
+When you FC the beatmap, the app automatically switches timers and rolls another beatmap for you.
+**Any pass with no misses and no slider breaks counts as an FC, accuracy and slider ends don't matter.**

+### Pausing the game
+- You have a 10-minute "rest" timer to pause the game between maps.
+- This timer can't be activated while playing the beatmap.

+### Skipping a beatmap
+- You get a **one free skip** per run.
+Use it whenever you want.
+- Passing the beatmap with an **A-rank** allows you to skip it.
+  - This skip always take priority over the free skip.
+  - You can ignore the skip and keep retrying the beatmap until you FC it.

+### Keep in mind
+- Spamming the pause button reduces the timers by 1 second per click to prevent exploits.
+- Using the pause button properly rewards you with +1 second, to account for mouse movement.
+- If any timer hits 0, the app automatically switches back to the 1-hour timer.
+- Once the main timer hits 0, the challenge is over.
+- If the timer hits 0 during a beatmap and you FC it, it still counts.

+glhf!

 ## 3. Under the Hood

-### 3.1 Randomness
+### Randomness
 Since the osu!
 API (v2) doesn't provide a built-in way to fetch a random beatmap, I had to come up with my own solution.
 <details>
 <summary>Here's what I did</summary>